 The concept for these two topics are covered in previous sections but we will revisit in greater detail later.
 For now let’s start at something even more basic.

-The request from Internet when it reaches the router it is just dealing in numbers and not strings so it does not really what information to send back unless it gets it back from the device where the information resides.
+The request from Internet when it reaches the router it is just dealing in numbers and not strings so it does not really know what information to send back unless it gets it back from the device where the information resides.
 In order for the device that has the information to provide it such that router can send it out, we need to have these web servers that do the job of translating the information into a format that the router and eventually the device can understand.
 So as an example if the request was on http protocol, it would mean it is for a web page and router knows that it is for port 80, and will forward it to the IP address you assigned - Router is assuming ofcourse that you know what you are doing.
 In other words it is your (human) responsibility to ensure that when this request lands on said IP address someone is there to receive it - that someone is the "Web Server" we are now talking about.

 The two commonly used web-servers are: